MoserMichael/github_pr_comments/README.md

 ## Script for managing github pull request comments.

-This python3 program scans your github pull requests (PR's) and notifies you if there were new/modified or deleted PR comments.
+This python3 program scans your open github pull request submissions (PR's) and notifies you if there were new/modified or deleted PR comments.
 This script is for people like me who didn't manage to configure github notifications - there is always too many or to few of them.

 ### Usage